Dear Boss,

 If you’re getting interviews locally but not out of state, it’s almost definitely about location.
 It can just be a lot harder to find a job when you’re not local to the area you’re applying in.
 (Fully remote jobs are a different story, of course, but they’re not the ones you’re targeting.)

-There are lots of reasons employers are hesitant to interview nonlocal candidates.
-Much of it has to do with convenience: It’s assumed you generally won’t be able to come in for an interview with only a few days’ notice or to stop by for an impromptu meeting with a decision-maker whose schedule just had a rare opening and that you probably won’t be able to start as soon as a local candidate could.
-It’s also more expensive for companies to interview out-of-state candidates (at least it should be since they should cover your travel expenses, though not every employer does).
+There are several reasons employers are hesitant to interview nonlocal candidates.
+A lot of it has to do with convenience: They assume you won’t be able to come in for an interview with only a few days’ notice or stop by for an impromptu meeting with a decision-maker whose schedule just had a rare opening, and that you probably won’t be able to start as soon as a local candidate could.
+It’s also more expensive for companies to interview out-of-state candidates (at least it is if they’re covering your travel expenses, though not every employer does).
 And while virtual interviewing has made distance much less of an issue than it used to be, a lot of non-remote workplaces still rely on face-to-face interviewing since that’s how they’re used to conducting business.

 Employers may also worry that you’ll expect them to pay your relocation costs if they hire you, which might not be something they’ll do, depending on the circumstances.
 And because you’d be moving to a new area, some managers see out-of-town candidates as more of a risk.
 They don’t know if you’ll end up adjusting well to the new city or whether you’ll end up missing home and moving back.

 Of course, this isn’t true for every role.
 If you’re looking at fairly junior positions without specialized skill sets, distance is more likely to be an obstacle because there are probably plenty of local applicants who meet the requirements.
 But as you become more senior — or if you’re in a field where your skills are in high demand — employers often will care less about where you’re located.
-It’s a workers’ market for many jobs right now, and when that limits employers’ options, they’ll generally broaden the pool of applicants they’re willing to consider.
+Whenever an employer has limits on their candidate pool, they’ll generally broaden the group of applicants they’re willing to consider.

-But because you’re concerned it’s an issue in your job search, there are things you can try that might improve your chances:
+But it’s not entirely out of your control.
+Here are things you can try that might improve your chances:

 .